How to Use Super Hoops

 Unseasonal cold snaps, hungry flea beetles, nibbling cabbageworms, pounding rains, voracious potato beetles, searing sunshine, destructive vine borers, marauding birds, early fall frosts … considering all the challenges faced by gardeners, it's a wonder we manage to harvest anything at all!
 Incredibly, there is a simple, non-chemical way solution to these problems: Protect plants with the right kind of garden fabric (also known as row covers).
 And the easiest way to support garden fabric is with Super Hoops.

 Unlike single-wire hoops that tend to sway and flop, Super Hoops are made from two parallel, heavy-gauge wires joined by cross braces.
 The double-wire construction not only makes them more stable, it also provides better support for row covers than single hoops.
-Super Hoops come in two sizes: regular Super Hoops provide 14″ of headroom in the center when installed across a 3-foot-wide bed.
-High-Rise Hoops provide 43″ of headroom.
+Super Hoops come in two sizes: regular Super Hoops provide 14" of headroom in the center when installed across a 3-foot-wide bed.
+High-Rise Hoops provide 43" of headroom.
+Adjustable Super Hoops provide up to 62" of headroom in a 4' wide bed.

 Simply set up the hoops in early spring, and attach the different types of garden fabric as you need them through the seasons: